Pros and Cons of Interlocking Locs

 Pros:What are the benefits of interlocking locs?

-2. Maintenance Made Easy
+2. Extended Maintenance Intervals

 Cons: Are there any downsides to interlocking locs? & What are the disadvatages of interlocking?